Starting an indoor garden can be easy when you have the best indoor plants to grow from seeds.

 The top recommendation for these plants is to choose loamy soil with a moist and gritty texture.

 Like cat grass, you can use a shallow container for their seeds.
-You will want to push the seeds into the soil approximately 1.5-inch deep.
+You will want to push the seeds into the soil approximately 1.5 inches deep.

 For the next step, place vermiculite on top, sufficiently covering the compost to help with germination times.